clivekahn/hello-world/examples/multicam/readmeEDIT.md

 window app(1280, 960, "CPP Multi-Camera Example");
 ```

-The `window` class resides in `example.hpp` and lets us easily open a new window and prepare textures for rendering.
+The `window` class resides in `example.hpp` and lets us easily open a new window to prepare textures for rendering.

 Next, we declare a `device_container ` object:
 ```cpp